-When it comes to the size of tubeless rim tape you need, it depends on two factors.
+When it comes to the tubeless rim tape size, it depends on two factors.

 Generally, tubeless rims for road bikes have an internal width of 17, 19, 21, 23, or 25mm.
 Newer wheelsets usually have wider internal widths to accommodate wider tires.